Community Services

 For more information about scholarship or to receive an application, contact Nancy B. Timm at (504)722-8414 or Nancybtimm@gmail.com

-Silence is Violence provides direct services to victims, creates youth engagement and engages in public advocacy on victim safety with the mission to work toward a safe and equitable New Orleans.
+Silence is Violence (Victims Allies Project) provides direct services to victims, creates youth engagement and engages in public advocacy on victim safety with the mission to work toward a safe and equitable New Orleans.
 Silence is Violence advocates for the establishment of a witness protection program in Louisiana.
 Contact: Baty Landis at sblandis@longuevue.com or (504)208-8376.

 Start the Adventure in Reading (STAIR) provides free literacy tutoring to students in the Greater New Orleans area and surrounding parishes since 1985.
 Partnering trained volunteer tutors with lower elementary public school children, STAIR’s model focuses on the one-on-one relationship between the tutor and the child.
 A complete listing of the tutoring sites can be found at http://stairnola.org/our-program/tutoring-sites.html.
 To get involved, contact Carol Newman at caroln08@gmail.com, (504) 416-5011 or STAIR Volunteer Coordinator Margo Price at margo@stairnola.org, (504) 899-0820.
 To learn more, please visit STAIR online at www.stairnola.org.